Student protesters hold out as Hong Kong leader urges peaceful resolution

 He also said “fake news” was undermining the reputation of a force that had long been known as one of Asia’s finest.

+Hundreds of people, many office workers wearing masks, gathered in the business district on Tuesday afternoon.
+Police hemmed them in and the protest was largely peaceful.

+Such “flash mob” protests in the heart of the city have happened on a daily basis over the past week, but overall, the number of people demonstrating has fallen.

-The number of people demonstrating has fallen in recent weeks but clashes have worsened since last week, when police shot a protester, a man was set on fire and the city’s financial district was filled with tear gas in the middle of the workday.
+But the violence has worsened since last week, when police shot a protester, a man was set on fire and the financial district was filled with tear gas in the middle of the workday.

 Police spokesmen said they fired three live rounds early on Monday but no one was hurt.